A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the support of Ministry for Education and Research BMFTR (contract number 05A20PMA, 05A23PMA) and Deutsche Forschungsgemeinschaft DFG (Research Training Group GRK 2149) in Germany.
+We acknowledge the support of Federal Ministery of Research, Technology and Space BMFTR (contract number 05A20PMA, 05A23PMA) and Deutsche Forschungsgemeinschaft DFG (Research Training Group GRK 2149) in Germany.
 We kindly thank Caroline Rodenbeck for her helpful contributions in the electron-source related discussions, and Armen Beglarian for his support during the installation of the electron source in the KATRIN beamline.